OpenScienceMOOC/site/_posts/2020-02-14-comm-update.md

 ## open science barcamp

 Many of us participated in one of the most exciting Open Science events of the year.
 We proposed several sessions for the Open Science Barcamp, the innovative day 0 of the more formal Berlin Open Science Conference.
-You can find more details here: https://etherpad.wikimedia.org/p/oscibar2020.
+You can find more details at https://etherpad.wikimedia.org/p/oscibar2020 (especially sessions 2,3,5,7,11, and 12) .
 Come and explore what is there for you in the MOOC or how you can integrate your own perspectives on Open Science!

 You can follow the event on twitter via the #oscibar hashtag and listen to last year's highlights on the Open Science Radio : http://www.openscienceradio.org/.